LOADING ...

 Bắt đầu làm bài nào

-I was in the steam room
+I was dreaming in the room

-Everything was so for a minute
+was so clear for a minute

 And I thought, and the tiles and

-And I said, I'll everything"
+And I said, confess everything"

 Surrounding my, my